 Issuers listing on exchanges in Switzerland stem from a range of industries, including the financial, retail, industrial and pharmaceutical industries.
 Generally, domestic companies tend to list in Switzerland, but Swiss companies may, nonetheless, decide to list outside Switzerland where, for example, their main centre of business is outside Switzerland.
 This is particularly true for companies that have re-domiciled in Switzerland or where their peer companies have tended to list on a particular market outside Switzerland.
-Foreign companies do list in Switzerland, especially given the flexible nature of the SIX.
+Foreign companies do list in Switzerland, especially given the flexible nature of SIX.
 In addition, the Swiss market has strong representation from certain industries that may attract foreign peer companies, especially with regard to the pharmaceutical, biotech and financial services industries.
-Of the 262 companies listed on the SIX as of 30 June 2016, 38 have their registered offices outside Switzerland.
-There are no foreign companies listed on the BX Berne eXchange (BX; www.berne-x.com).
+Of the 259 companies listed on SIX as of 31 May 2017, 40 have their registered offices outside Switzerland.
+There are no foreign companies listed on the BX Berne eXchange (www.berne-x.com).